Great Lakes Salmon Fishing: River Fishing Tactics Of Guides

 Salmon Species Of The Great Lakes

-Other than the Atlantic salmon, most salmon in the great lakes are not a native fish to the great lakes.
-There are 4 species of salmon that anglers around the great lakes can fish for.
-Some of these salmon can be found in large numbers and are still stocked regularly stocked and others are rare catches from stocking done long ago.
+There are four species of salmon that anglers around the Great Lakes can fish for.
+Some of these salmon can be found in large numbers and are still stocked regularly, while other salmon species have low numbers.

 Great Lakes Chinook Salmon

-Chinook salmon are the most common salmon around the great lakes and can often be found in large numbers.
-They are also the largest salmon of the great lakes with average sizes of adult salmon around 25 pounds with some reaching sizes over 40 pounds.
+Chinook salmon are the most common salmon around the Great Lakes and can often be found in large numbers with average sizes around twenty to twenty pounds, with some reaching sizes over 40 pounds.

 Because of their size and numbers, they are the most sought-after salmon species.